Exercise 1

 • Write your code in files called InsertionSort.java and SelectionSort.java.

 • Both of these need to implement the SortingAlgorithm interface.
-Note that you will also need to implement the Algorithm interface because SortingAlgorithm extends Algorithm.
+Note that your class will need to implement the Algorithm interface because SortingAlgorithm extends Algorithm.

-• When your class implements the Algorithm interface, only provide an empty implementation for setPropertyExtractor.
+• In implementing the Algorithm interface, only provide an empty implementation for setPropertyExtractor.

 • You will only need to write code for the sortInPlace (int[]) method in the SortingAlgorithm interface.
-However, you will need to provide at least empty implementations (method definition, but empty body - just the curly brackets) for the other methods.
+However, you will need to provide at least empty implementations (method definition, but empty body) for the other methods.
 We will not test the other methods.

-• Once you have written the code for both algorithms and want to test: get into the ex1 directory and simply type the following (for Unix) at the commandline:
+• Once you have written and compiled the code for both algorithms and want to test: get into the yourusername1 directory and simply type the following (for Unix):

-(You can run something similar with a DOS-prompt on Windows).
-The jar file contains the algorithm test environment which will run your program and perform some tests.
+(You can run something similar with a DOS-prompt).
+The jar file contains an algorithm test environment which will run your program and perform some tests.

 • Suppose the first element in the original array has the value x.